-Once you see the mortgage rates, you’ll realize that with a rebound in equities, tech IPO millionaires, and now higher affordability, SF Bay Area real estate is ripe to keep on increasing in prices.
+Once you see the mortgage rates, you’ll realize that with a rebound in equities, tech IPO millionaires, and now higher affordability, SF Bay Area real estate is ripe to keep on rising in price.

-There’s another interesting factor to consider as well.
+There’s another interesting factor to consider that should boost SF Bay Area real estate prices.
 It’s seasonal and not talked about.
 Immigration.